mpv-player/mpv/DOCS/man/options.rst

     ``--window-minimized`` for further remarks.

 ``--cursor-autohide=<number|no|always>``
-    Make mouse cursor automatically hide after given number of milliseconds.
-    ``no`` will disable cursor autohide. ``always`` means the cursor will stay hidden.
+    Make mouse cursor automatically hide after given number of milliseconds (default: 1000 ms). ``no`` will disable cursor autohide. ``always`` means the cursor will stay hidden.

 ``--cursor-autohide-fs-only``
     If this option is given, the cursor is always visible in windowed mode.
 In